 After years of swiping, a permanently single, professionally neurotic stand-up finally meets Mr. Right – and then does everything wrong.
 Strap in for a delightfully dark journey through self-awareness and self-sabotage as he decides whether love is worth the price of a killer punchline.
 This darkly comedic one-man show delves into the anxieties of modern life with razor-sharp wit, tackling everything from the fear of intimacy to the terror of vulnerability.

 Marcelo Dos Santos is an award-winning Latinx British-Brazilian-Australian writer.
 His play Backstairs Billy received the 2023 Critics’ Circle Theatre Award for Most Promising Playwright.
 He has been a writer on attachment at the National Theatre, the Bush Theatre, HighTide Festival Theatre, as well as the Royal Court Theatre.
 In 2014 he adapted the critically acclaimed best-selling Zizou Corder novel Lionboy for Complicité, which toured extensively in the UK and internationally, including to the New Victory Theater Off Broadway, where it was a New York Times Critic’s Pick.
 In 2022 Marcelo received a Scotsman Fringe First award for Excellence in New Writing for his monologue Feeling Afraid as if Something Terrible is Going to Happen directed by Matthew Xia, starring Tony and Olivier-nominated Samuel Barnett.
 Critics hailed the play as “A masterclass in comic delivery” (WhatsOnStage), “razor sharp” (Scotsman), and “Frank, funny and occasionally filthy… following in the footsteps of Fleabag” (The Independent).
-The production transfered to London’s Bush Theatre in November of 2023.
-Marcelo’s other theatre work includes Trigger Warning at Camden People’s Theatre; The End of History, a site-responsive play staged at St Giles In The Fields in Soho; Open Plan at Royal Welsh College of Music and Drama; Knights directed by Michael Longhurst at Tristan Bates Theatre; and New Labour directed by Richard Wilson at RADA.
+The production transferred to London’s Bush Theatre in November of 2023.
+Marcelo’s other theatre work includes Trigger Warning at Camden People’s Theatre; The End of History, a site-responsive play staged at St Giles In The Fields in Soho; Open Plan at Royal Welsh College of Music and Drama; Knights directed by Michael Longhurst at Tristan Bates Theatre; and New Labour directed by Richard Wilson at the Royal Academy of Dramatic Art, and Lovers Walk at Southwark Playhouse.
+On social media @marcelo_dos_santos_p

 Sophie Drake is an award-winning theatre director and dramaturg, recipient of the 2024 Stage Debut Award for Best Director (The Bleeding Tree by Angus Cerini) and runner-up for the 2025 RTST Sir Peter Hall Award.